Further Information about Griselinia Hedging Plants

 These plants will grow in all soil types including clay and chalk although they do prefer to have reasonable drainage.
 Griselinia hedges are successful in aspects from full sun to partial shade.
-This is a very popular hedging plant in coastal area being unaffected by the buffeting winds and salt spray making it one of many hedging species we recommend for coastal planting.
+This is a very popular hedging plant in coastal areas, being unaffected by the buffeting winds and salt spray making it one of many hedging species we recommend for coastal planting.
 Griselinia littoralis hedging plants will also thrive on inland sites including windy and exposed areas although they aren’t suitable where it gets very cold further North – we would suggest choosing a species from our Windy and exposed sites page instead.

 Griselinia littoralis hedging plants will fill out quickly when you start to trim them and are suitable for hedges from 1-5 metres in height.
 The plants have a moderate growth rate of around 30cm per year in reasonable soil – so a Griselinia hedge sits in a sweet spot where it will cover within a reasonable timescale while still being easy to maintain when full size is reached.
 This is a good species to choose if you need eye level privacy.